scikit-build/scikit-build/docs/usage.rst

 - ``package_data``: A dictionary mapping package names to lists of glob patterns.
 For a complete description and examples, see the setuptools documentation section on `Including Data Files`_.
   You do not need to use this option if you are using include_package_data, unless you need to add e.g. files that are generated by your setup script and build process.
-(And are therefore not in source control or are files that you don’t want to include in your source distribution.)
+(And are therefore not in source control or are files that you don't want to include in your source distribution.)

 - ``exclude_package_data``: Dictionary mapping package names to lists of glob patterns that should be excluded from